dnmort/Resumes-CV-and-Transcripts/README.md

 ## Resumes-CV-and-Transcripts
-This repository contains my college and university transcripts, as well as my CV and resums for chemistry and data science.
+This repository contains my college and university transcripts, as well as my CV and resumes for data science and chemistry.

 # **Dr. Daniel Mortensen, PhD**
 **ASPIRING DATA SCIENTIST**